 Compute queries vs aggregates

-If you want to compute your statistics over a large distributed knowledge base, on the other hand, aggregate queries quickly become unusable (imagine, for example, that you want to count the number of people in a knowledge base that contain several million of them: executing the query and, most importantly, returning the results would be a very inefficient way of doing that).
-In those cases, you will use the compute queries, that use much more advanced algorithms (it is the reason you have to wait a while when you launch one of those queries: the algorithm has to go through several setup steps) and can act on the whole knowledge base at the same time.
+If you want to compute your statistics over a large distributed knowledge graph, on the other hand, aggregate queries quickly become unusable (imagine, for example, that you want to count the number of people in a knowledge graph that contain several million of them: executing the query and, most importantly, returning the results would be a very inefficient way of doing that).
+In those cases, you will use the compute queries, that use much more advanced algorithms (it is the reason you have to wait a while when you launch one of those queries: the algorithm has to go through several setup steps) and can act on the whole knowledge graph at the same time.

 In other words, the compute queries scale much better.